rollmelette/rollmelette/README.md

 The Rollmelette template contains a Dockerfile to build the RISC-V snapshot for the Cartesi Machine.
 To build this snapshot, run `make build`.
-Eventually, you will see the output below in the terminal, meaning Sunodo built the application successfully, and it is ready to run.
+Eventually, you will see the output below in the terminal, meaning cartesi built the application successfully, and it is ready to run.

 ```
          .